Ordinary Trance

 But some things are neither true nor false.
 Are you a hero or a loser?
 There is no objective answer to that question.
 Concepts like that exist only within your mind.
 But how you perform in the real world depends, to a large extent, upon your subjective reality at that moment.
 The heroic version of you would react differently than your loser persona.
 Consider Barry’s predicament: He wants, very badly, to perform well, but his self-evaluative perspective produces the wrong trance:

-Barry exhibits a much sharper wit in social environments where he expects to perform well than in situations that evoke his “loser” persona.
-The appraisal: “I’m a loser,” or the expectation: “I will perform well,” exists only in Barry’s mind and not in the objective world.
-Nevertheless, his subjective reality influences how he will behave in the objective world.
-Whether he reacts to the snide insult at the office party with a witty come back or humiliation depends to a large extent on his subjective reality at the time.
+Barry, a clever but socially anxious engineer, can be very funny but is inarticulate in social settings in which he feels like a loser.
+The appraisals: “I’m a loser,” or “I am a witty guy” exist only in Barry’s mind and not in the objective world.
+Nevertheless, his subjective reality influences how he behaves in the objective world.
+Whether he reacts to the snide insult at the office party with a witty come back or with a humiliating silence depends to a large extent on his subjective reality at the time.
 His retort is more likely to be clever if he is in a confident trance than if he is in his “loser” trance.
-He wants to bring on the clever version of himself and enjoy a social victory for a change, but he expects to be weak and intimidated as usual.
-Observers who know Barry have their predictions-one expected an embarrassing pause and another expected him to say something stupid.
+He wants to bring on the clever version of himself and enjoy a social victory for a change, but he expects to be intimidated as usual.
+Observers who know Barry have their predictions.
 But these expectations exist only in their minds.
-Whatever Barry actually does becomes part of objective reality, while all the other possibilities fade into oblivion.
+Only the actions Barry performs become part of objective reality; the other expectations and possibilities will fade into oblivion.

 It would be good for Barry if he performs well during his crisis.
-But there is a conflict between his intentions-to be the cool and clever Barry-and his expectation of humiliation.
-Will his expectations or his intentions determine which Barry shows up at the critical moment?
+But there is a battle between his intentions-to be the cool and clever Barry-and his expectation that he will be tongue tied.
+The winner of the battle determines which Barry shows up at the critical moment?
+The expectations have the advantage-both Barry and his audience believe them to be true.
+From our dispassionate perspective we can see they are both creative fictions, which are neither true nor false until Barry performs and actualizes one of them.

 Keep Reading By Author William Dubin, Ph.D.